 The web page of the Albion Beatnik Bookstore in Oxford, now closed (as usual) for business: muses and misspills on books, jazz, poetry, stuff like false flags and smoke screen: was randomly decrepit and proven to be more than neo-bankrupt: it was so analogue it was anal and now deceased.

 One of the most original novels written about First World War London was Stella Benson’s Living Alone.
-This book, to be published by the Albion Beatnik Press in January next year, delves into fantasy and lets reality serve as its backdrop.
+This book, one of many to be published by the Albion Beatnik Press in January next year, delves into fantasy and lets reality serve as its backdrop.
 Here is its opening:

 THERE WERE SIX WOMEN, seven chairs, and a table in an otherwise unfurnished room in an unfashionable part of London.
 Three of the women were of the kind that has no life apart from committees.
 They need not be mentioned in detail.
 The names of two others were Miss Meta Mostyn Ford and Lady Arabel Higgins.
 Miss Ford was a good woman, as well as a lady.
 Her hands were beautiful because they paid a manicurist to keep them so, but she was too righteous to powder her nose.
 She was the sort of person a man would like his best friend to marry.
 Lady Arabel was older: she was virtuous to the same extent as Achilles was invulnerable.
 In the beginning, when her soul was being soaked in virtue, the heel of it was fortunately left dry.
 She had a husband, but no apparent tragedy in her life.
 These two women were obviously not native to their surroundings.
 Their eyelashes brought Bond Street—or at least Kensington—to mind; their shoes were mudless; their gloves had not been bought in the sales.
 Of the sixth woman the less said the better.